 Basic training taught me to shine my shoes.

 I will admit it was not my favorite task or even one where I excelled.
 I marveled at other people’s ability to make their low quarters shine while I slowly began to doubt my ability, thinking I was clueless and lacked coordination.
-I certainly tried various tricks and shortcuts, but nothing seemed to work.
+And I certainly tried various tricks and shortcuts, but nothing seemed to work.
 Every open ranks inspection revealed I fell short of the standard.
 Corframs were of course the ultimate short cut since they required very little effort, but corframs defeated the process of developing a habit.

 Basic training taught us habits through instruction and constant repetition.
 The goal was to graduate being comfortable with the fundamentals of marching, uniform upkeep, and customs and courtesies.
 We don’t have to consciously think about those tasks anymore because they are now as natural as breathing.
 They have become ingrained.